web3/web3.js/docs/docs/guides/getting_started/quickstart.md

 //you can only query logs from the previous 100_000 blocks
 ```

-### Listening to live events
+### Subscribing to events

-:::warning
+Web3.js allows user to subscribe to events for real-time notification of important contract interactions.
+Here is an example of creating a subscription to the Uniswap token's `Transfer` event:

+:::note
-You MUST initialize the `Web3 provider` with a WebSocket endpoint to subscribe to live events
+You MUST initialize the `Web3` object with a [WebSocket](/guides/web3_providers_guide/#websocket-provider) provider to subscribe to live events.
 :::

 ```ts